minisbett/osu-sharp/README.md

 OsuApiClient client = new(provider, options, null! /* ILogger instance, set to null for stand-alone usage*/);
 ```
 > [!IMPORTANT]
-> Since the logging is based on the `Microsoft.Extensions.Logging.ILogger<T>`, logging needs to be disabled and the logger set to null.
+> Since the logging is based on the `Microsoft.Extensions.Logging.ILogger<T>`, a part of the .NET Generic Host, logging needs to be disabled and the logger set to null.

 ## ⚠️ Error Handling

 The response returned from the endpoint methods are of type `APIResult<T>`.
 This type wraps the data returned from the osu!
 API, or provides the error if the API returned one.
 Additionally, osu-sharp interprets the error message provided by the osu!
 API and provides an `APIErrorType` for common errors.
 This can help handle different kinds of errors in individual ways.

 > [!TIP]
-> The xmldoc for the entrypoint methods always provides the `APIErrorType` the endpoints are known to return, as well as when they do it, so you always know which errors to expect.
+> The xmldoc for the entrypoint methods always provide the `APIErrorType` the endpoints are expected to return, as well as when they do it, so you always know which errors to expect.

-Here is an example:
+Here is an example on how to handle the response of a `GetUserBeatmapScoreAsync` API call:
 ```cs
 APIResult<UserBeatmapScore> result = await client.GetUserBeatmapScoreAsync(4697929, 7981241, cancellationToken: cancellationToken);
 if (result.IsSuccess)